exasol/ai-lab/doc/user_guide/docker/docker_usage.md

   exasol/data-science-sandbox:${VERSION}
 ```

-### Enable AI-Lab to Access the Docker Daemon on the Client Machine
+### Enable AI-Lab to Access the Docker Daemon

+Please see the limitations and security risks in section [Enabling Exasol AI-Lab to Use Docker Features](#enabling-exasol-ai-lab-to-use-docker-features).

 <!-- Alternative phrasings
 * the command needs to be issued on the daemon machine